 - Thursday - I am special class assembly.
 (PM) (2.40pm to 3.10pm approximately.)
 By invitation!

-- Friday - Church assembly with Nursery (AM)
+- Friday - Church assembly with Nursery and Mrs Stanley.
+(AM)

 Mystery reader session.

 - Please discuss your child's lunch choice with them.

 - Pass any communication for the office/teacher to the adult at the door.
 (Your child will know where to put their WOW books and home learning so leave that to them!)